JingTong01/jingtong01.github.io/_pages/about.md

 ## Experience
-### January 2026, Postdoctoral Research Scholar (Offer received but position not taken)
+### Postdoctoral Research Scholar (Offer received but position not taken),January 2026
 Cognitive Neurology Lab, University of Iowa, USA.
 PI: Prof. Jan Wessel

 Following completion of my PhD, I was offered a postdoctoral research scholar position at the University of Iowa.
 The position could not be undertaken because my U.S. visa application was not approved.

-### December 2020- December 2025, PhD in Cognitive Psychology
+### PhD in Cognitive Psychology, December 2020- December 2025
 RWTH Aachen University, Germany.
 Supervisors: Prof. Iring Koch and Dr. Andrea M. Philipp

 My doctoral research focused on the role of prediction during bilingual language processing.
 In my dissertation, *The Role of Prediction During Language Processing*, I investigated whether semantic prediction influences language control during bilingual language switching and whether disconfirmed predictions are processed differently in within-language versus cross-language contexts.
 This work combined experimental approaches from cognitive psychology and psycholinguistics to advance understanding of predictive mechanisms in bilingual language comprehension.

-### September 2017- June 2020, Master in Psychology
+### Master in Psychology, September 2017- June 2020
 Research Center of Brain and Cognitive Neuroscience, Liaoning Normal University, China.
 Supervisors: Huanhuan Liu, Ph.D.

 My master's research focused on bilingual language control, including investigations of reward expectation in bilingual language processing and the application of transcranial direct current stimulation (tDCS) to to modulate brain regions associated with language control.